-The Eco Bags Project aims at eliminating the waste produced from single-use, throwaway PP and paper carry bags by firstly, informing and persuading residents to refuse carry bags, instead bring their own bags and secondly, recovering fabric scraps from local tailors to make shopping bags for introducing in the market as the sustainable alternative to PP and paper carry bags.
+The Eco Bags Project aims at eliminating the waste produced from single-use, throwaway PP and paper carry bags by firstly, informing and persuading residents to refuse carry bags, instead bring their own bags and secondly, recovering the leftover fabrics from local tailors to make reusable shopping bags as a sustainable alternative to single-use carry bags.

 The Project has a four-pronged strategy for accomplishing its goals:

-Campaigning: “Refuse carry bag, Bring your own bag”
+“Refuse carry bag, Bring your own bag” campaign

-Run a virtual and physical campaign called “Bring your own bag” in schools, offices, social media and other events to inform people about the waste produced from PP and paper carry bags, and persuade them to “Refuse” carry bags, instead bring their own bags from home.
+Run a long-term campaign called “Bring your own bag” to persuade the public to “Refuse” single-use carry bags, instead bring their own bags.

-The 6R principle of the Zero Waste approach, namely RETHINK, REFUSE, REDUCE, REPAIR & REUSE, RECOVER, ROT, offers almost every tool, which if implemented persistently, can help us reduce our waste as well as utilise the resources in our community to the maximum.
+The 6R principle of the Zero Waste approach, namely RETHINK, REFUSE, REDUCE, REPAIR & REUSE, RECOVER, RECYCLE, offers almost every tool, which if implemented persistently, can help us reduce waste as well as utilise resources to the maximum.